perpetio/wellbe_android/README.md

 ## Introduction

 ### The WeeBe application is a social media-type app allows users to exchange various content connected with mental health, motivation, psychology, and improving oneself.
-Users can share posts with texts, images, videos, and links, as well as discuss the content in the comment section
+Users can share posts with texts, images, and links, as well as discuss the content in the comment section

-#### Work with Http requests, Websockets implemented on the Ktor Client framework.
-Goal of this project to show that we Ktor we have one ecosystem, one style with Ktor on the backend, and one person with enough experience could easuly create front-end and backend side.
+#### Working with HTTP requests and Websockets implemented via the Ktor Client framework.
+The goal of this project is to show that the Ktor framework allows having one ecosystem and one style throughout the project with Ktor on the backend.
+One developer with enough experience can easily create both the frontend and backend of the application.
 You can check our [wellbe_backend](<https://github.com/perpetio/wellbe_backend>) repo.

 ## See our tutorial posts: